Costs and Fees

 Each semester, all students on a meal plan are given $100 on a Plus Account that can be used in the College Store to make personal purchases.
 This Plus Account can also be used in the Student Dining Room and Pub.
 Additional points can be purchased with cash or credit card and added to the student’s Plus Account during the semester for a nominal fee.

 Textbooks are the biggest personal expense incurred by students and generally average $500 each semester—depending on the courses being taken.
-Information on course textbooks is available online in the syllabus for each course.
-See syllabi at: http:/www.principiacollege.edu/current-students/courses-term.
+Information on course textbooks is available online in the Syllabus Library at https://principiacollege.simplesyllabus.com/ for each course.
 Students are responsible for purchasing their own textbooks from any source of their choosing.
 They should make sure they are ordering the correct title, author, and edition.
 Books should be in the student’s possession by the first day of classes.

 Student Health Insurance Requirement